 During low tide it’s actually possible to walk between La Concha and Ondarreta beach via. the steps over the Pico del Loro (parrots beak in Spanish), which is a small passage of rocks between the two beaches near the Miramar Palace.

-Ondarreta beach is smaller than La Concha at just over 500 meters long, but during high tide it doesn’t lose as much of the beach to sea making it a good option for when the tide is up.
-Although it’s a little further from the centre, it still can get just as busy.
-The residents from Antiguo are generally the main occupants of the beach alongside the students from the nearby University.
+Ondarreta beach is smaller than La Concha at just over 500 metres long, but during high tide it doesn’t lose as much of the beach to sea making it a good option for when the tide is up.

 For that reason there’s usually a spot of volleyball or football being played on the beach by some of the local students.